RustyChickensGit/RustyChickensGit/README.md

 # RustyChickensGit 🐔🦀

-Welcome to **RustyChickensGit**, a repository chronicling my journey to mastering Rust.
-This project is an evolving collection of challenges designed to build skills across a wide variety of topics, from beginner-level tasks to advanced concepts.
+Welcome to my **Rusty Git**, a repository chronicling my journey to learning Rust.
+This project is a collection of challenges designed to build skills across a wide variety of topics, from beginner-level tasks to advanced concepts.

 ## 📚 Learning Progress